-Upon receipt of the SWI, the Contractor will evaluate the received instruction and advise the Engineering Consultant, with copy to Project Owner or the Project Management Consultant, of the acceptance to carry out the work as outlined in the SWI without additional time or cost, when to commence the work and its duration for completion and whether it has any effect on other activities or work elements.
-Should the Contractor consider that a change in Contract Sum or Contract Time is required, then the Contractor must submit a Change Order Request to the Project Owner or his authorized representative immediately and prior to proceeding with the Site Work Instruction (SWI) works.
+Upon receipt of the SWI, the contractor evaluates the received instruction and advises the engineering consultant, with a copy to the project owner or the project management consultant, of the acceptance to carry out the work as outlined in the SWI without additional time or cost, when to commence the work and its duration for completion and whether it has any effect on other activities or work elements.
+Should the contractor consider that a change in the contract sum or contract time is required, then the contractor must submit a change order request to the project owner or his authorized representative immediately and before proceeding with the Site Work Instruction works.

-The Site Work Instructions (SWI) form attachment tab will be used to upload and attach any documents or pictures that could be relevant to the SWI.
-Those documents and pictures will be stored in PMWeb document management repository.
-In addition, links to other PMWeb records and imported MS Outlook emails can be also added.
+The Site Work Instructions form attachment tab allows uploading and attaching any documents or pictures that could be relevant to the SWI.
+Those documents and pictures stay stored in the PMWeb document management repository.
+In addition, links to other PMWeb records and imported MS Outlook emails can also be added.

-The Site Work Instructions (SWI) workflow will detail the steps of the issuing and responding the SWI as well as the details of those who need to be copied on the SWI.
-Those would include the Project Owner or the Project Management Consultant.
-The workflow steps will be aligned with the access given to complete the different fields of the SWI.
-For example, the Contractor will be only given access to the fields within the section titled “To Be Completed By The Contractor”.
+The Site Work Instructions (SWI) workflow details the steps of issuing and responding to the SWI, as well as the details of those who need to be copied on the SWI.
+Those include the project owner or the project management consultant.
+The workflow steps align with the access given to complete the different fields of the SWI.
+For example, the contractor only receives access to the fields within the section titled “To Be Completed By The Contractor”.

-The Site Work Instructions (SWI) register will report on the details of all issued SWIs and their status.
-The report will include a table of SWIs issued on the project along with the details.
-The report will include visuals to summarize SWI by bid package, status, if it has cost impact, if it has time impact and if it impacts any other activity or works on the project.
-The report data can be specific for a single project or all projects using the project filter as well as it can be for bid packages within a project or for all bid packages by using the bid packages filter.
+The Site Work Instructions (SWI) register reports on the details of all issued SWIs and their status.
+The report includes a table of SWIs issued on the project along with the details.
+The report includes visuals to summarize SWI by bid package, status, if it has cost impact if it has time impact, and if it impacts any other activity or works on the project.
+The report data can be specific for a single project or all projects using the project filter as well as it can be for bid packages within a project or all bid packages by using the bid packages filter.